 An LLBHons student will be overloading if they are undertaking more than 24 units in semester 1 or 2, more than 12 units over summer, or more than 6 units in winter.
 Permission codes will be required for summer and winter courses.
 Overloading is generally discouraged, although it is recognised that in some special circumstances it may be necessary.
 Overloading by more than 6 units in any session will not be approved.
 ISIS will not allow students to overload.
 Students who wish to do so will need to follow the university requirements at Overload your enrolment.
 Overloading is undertaken on the basis that students do so at their own risk and it will not be considered a valid reason for seeking special consideration, extensions and/ or special exams.

-Masters of Law, Graduate Certificate of Law and Graduate Certificate of New Technologies Law
+Master of Laws, Master of Financial Management and Law, Master of International Law and Diplomacy, Graduate Certificate of Law and Graduate Certificate of New Technologies Law

 Overloading by 12 units in any one Study Period will not be approved except in extraordinary circumstances.
 Overloading by 6 units in any one session will be considered on a case by case basis.